 - Decide early which requirements you want to satisfy through courses taken abroad and plan your coursework accordingly.

-Consider these factors when selecting a study abroad program.
 Explore these suggestions and many more opportunities using the Learning Abroad Center program search.

 As you plan your learning abroad experience, be sure to refer to the Major Advising Page associated with your interdisciplinary major.
 Work with your adviser to explore how you might integrate an experience abroad into your undergraduate career.

 - 3-week, 3-credit programs at the 3000-level led by University of Minnesota faculty and staff over Winter Break or May Session.

 - Fulfill Liberal Education requirements, or earn major/minor credit.